a8hnaia/piagn/README.md

 A 2D stack-based esolang.

 ## Building and Usage
 Run `cate` or `./build.sh` to build.

 The executable is `piagn`.
-It takes a file to interpret as its argument.
+It takes a file to interpret as its only argument.

 ## Language
 Piagn allows you to bind a function to a letter.
-Functions all share the stack (the one where operations happen) but have their own piles (each of the 256 memory stacks) and the stack gets reset between calls.
+Functions all share the stack (the one where operations happen) but have their own piles (each of the 256 memory stacks) and the pile gets reset between calls.

 Functions are defined by putting a letter and the code inside braces, like this:
 ```